alex/recipes/index.rst

 Welcome to Alex's Cookbook!
 ===========================

 Welcome to my recipe book.
-These are all the things I know how to cook.
+These are all the things I know how to cook or reheat.

 .. toctree::
     :maxdepth: 2